Cacti and yuccas

 Fairly common and easily identifiable in the eastern half of North America.
 Edible greens and tubers.
 Would love to see it in the app!

-user_fw6wj4 about 2 months ago
+user_fw6wj4 3 months ago

 Completed